 Get good negotiation skills and constantly try to improve them.
 It is always important that both sides of the table leave feeling they have won something out of the deal.

 To be a successful real estate investor, you should surround yourself with people who are already doing well in the industry.
 Attend property industry tradeshows and exhibitions, conferences, join clubs, and take advantage of any opportunity that may present itself.
 If you can identify a good mentor, that would be best.

 Learn how to interact with other real estate investors, buyers, sellers, money lenders, tax experts (very important), lawyers and others by knowing which kinds of questions to ask and get the best out of them.

-You will also need to learn how to generate a lot of qualified leads who are potential buyers and investors.
-You can never have too many, get as many contacts as possible.
+You will also need to learn how to generate a lot of qualified leads made of potential buyers and investors.
+You can never have too many of them.
+Get as many contacts as possible.

 - Be honest

 The most successful real estate investors are people who maintain high ethical standards.
 Whereas the temptation to take advantage of others is very high, remember to be fair in all your dealings, rather trying to get away with as much as possible.